pulumi/examples/aws-native-ts-ecs/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Create an ECS cluster on AWS
+# Create an ECS cluster on AWS with the AWS Native Provider

 Create an ECS cluster, and deploy a task and service.